-- 1. With me at the Department of Economics.
+- 1. At the Department of Economics.
 There is no cost for using this proctor.
 This option is only on selected days during the exam period. - 2.
 At the University Testing Center on-campus in Boulder, CO.
 There may be a cost for using the testing center.
 This option is only available M-F during regular business hours. - 3.
-With Proctorio or a comparable online proctoring service as determined by your instructor.
+With Proctorio.
 Online proctoring is a service that uses a webcam and microphone to ensure academic integrity.
 To use this service, you must have access to a computer with a webcam and a microphone.
-There is no cost for using this proctor.
+There will be a cost for using the online proctoring services.
+Please review Proctorio Minimum System Requirements to ensure you have the correct hardware and software to use this tool.

-If you outside of Boulder, you can take your exam:
+If you are outside of Boulder, you can take your exam:

 - 1. At an accredited college or university testing center in your town or nearby.
-There may be a cost for using this testing center. - With Proctorio or a comparable online proctoring service as determined by your instructor.
+There may be a cost for using this testing center. - 2.
+With ProctorU or a comparable online proctoring service as determined by your instructor.
 Online proctoring is a service that uses a webcam and microphone to ensure academic integrity.
 To use this service, you must have access to a computer with a webcam and a microphone.
-There is no cost for using this proctor.
+There will be a cost for using the online proctoring services.